junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 # Applying ML.NET to a regression problem

 ML.NET is an opensource cross-platform machine learning framework intended for .NET developers.
-It provides a great set of tools to let you implement machine learning applications using .NET – you can find out more about ML.NET [here](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet)
+Many ML libraries e.g. TensorFlow anre written in Python and lever routines written in C++, this can add extra steps and hurdles for apps that will be impimented on the .Net platform and that where ML.NET really helps.It provides a great set of tools to let you implement machine learning applications using .NET – you can find out more about ML.NET [here](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet)

 To understand how the functionality fits into the typical workflow of accessing data, selecting features, normalisation, training the model and evaluating the fit using test data sets.
 I took a look at implementing a simple regression application to predict the sale price of a house given a simple set of features over about 800 home sales.